Curriculum & Program Requirements

 Track 2 in Natural Resources Management is offered through the Department of Natural Resources Management in the College of Agricultural Sciences and Natural Resources Management

 Although all students take courses from both departments, differences between the two tracks of study are primarily how many courses are elected from each department.
-Students with a background in ecology generally elect Track 1 whereas those with a natural resources and wildlife background generally elect Track2.
+Students select the track they are interested in and apply through that department.
+Students with a background in ecology generally elect Track 1 whereas those with a natural resources and wildlife background generally elect Track 2.

 The curriculum includes multiple educational approaches

 - A selection of core courses from the graduate offerings of both the departments of Biological Sciences and Natural Resources Management

 - Professional skills development through completion of a SkillSoft modular online curriculum or by completing the requirements for the Graduate Certificate in Essentials of Business offered by the Rawls College of Business.

 - Business/government/non-profit internships which include a final required project

 - Preparation of a student portfolio that becomes part of the student's professional dossier

 The curriculum (30-34 credit hours) can be completed in two years of full-time study.
 The curriculum consists of graduate coursework in the departments of Biological Sciences and Natural Resources Management, completion of a Graduate Certificate in Essentials of Business from the Rawls College of Business, or completion of a SkillSoft business training curriculum, and completion of an internship or capstone course.
 A 12-16 week internship or capstone course (depending on the work experience of the student) is required.